neuralmagic/deepsparse/use-cases/cv/image-segmentation-yolact.md

 - **Server** is a REST API wrapper around Pipelines built on [FastAPI](https://fastapi.tiangolo.com/) and [Uvicorn](https://www.uvicorn.org/).
 It enables you to start a model serving endpoint running DeepSparse with a single CLI.

+We will walk through an example of each.

 ## Installation Requirements

-This use case requires the installation of [DeepSparse Server](/get-started/install/deepsparse).
+This use case requires the installation of [DeepSparse Server and YOLO](https://docs.neuralmagic.com/get-started/install/deepsparse).

-Confirm your machine is compatible with our [hardware requirements](/user-guide/deepsparse-engine/hardware-support).
+Confirm your machine is compatible with our [hardware requirements](https://docs.neuralmagic.com/user-guides/deepsparse-engine/hardware-support).

 ## Benchmarking

 We can use the benchmarking utility to demonstrate the DeepSparse's performance.
-We ran the numbers below on a 12-core server.
+The numbers below were run on a 4 core `c6i.2xlarge` instance in AWS.

 ### ONNX Runtime Baseline